 Journey with BroadwayPass to the Pride Lands where a young lion prince is born.
-His story is a tough one and is one of the biggest crossover hits both on screen and stage with billions of fans of all ages.
+The Lion King on Broadway is story is a tough one on Broadway and is one of the biggest crossovers hits both on screen and stage with billions of fans of all ages.

 Broadway is a place for both young and old.
 Performances like “Hamilton”, and “The Phantom of the Opera” are directed to a more mature audience.
 The teenagers have “Dear Evan Hansen” or “Mean Girls”.
 Yet the youngest are always welcome, too.
 You can always bring them to “Aladdin”, “Frozen” or “The Lion King”.